-Contact Brian for more information about Charlotte or questions about Charlotte real estate.
+Contact Brian for more information about Charlotte or questions about Charlotte VT real estate.

 Get Ahead - Register to keep track of your favorite listings and email updates when similar properties hit the market.

-Looking for real estate in Charlotte Vermont?
+Looking for Charlotte VT real estate?
 Click here to jump to current listings.

 The pronunciation of Charlotte VT - with the accent on the second syllable (shar-LOTT) - is always a source of curiosity to those hearing it for the first time.
 The town was named in honor of Charlotta Sophia of Mecklenburg Strelity, the bride of King George III.
 Had the young queen ever been privileged to visit her namesake, she surely would have been pleased to note its great beauty.

 Its lush, rural countryside and miles of wooded shoreline have always attracted seekers of beautiful, private or fertile acreage, among them many of the Green Mountain Boys, including the Allen brothers - Ethan, Ira, Herman, and Zimri - all of whom once owned land there.
 One of the town’s better-known residents was world-famous landscape architect Dan Kiley.

 It’s still the land and the lake that give Charlotte its beauty and importance in the eyes of residents, and taxpayers have been supportive of programs designed to enhance the viability of Charlotte farms (including 19 operating dairy farms).